siv2r/bip-frost-signing/README.md

 ### Nonce Generation

-todo: include participant identifier too?
+think: include participant identifier in the input args?
+think: what the max msg len? we use 8 bytes while hashing it

 Algorithm _NonceGen(secshare, pubshare, group_pk, m, extra_in)_:
 - Inputs: